-- 1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.5; OR possess a GED diploma with a minimum score of 450 on all five sections, OR - 2.
-Be a currently enrolled student with a minimum cumulative grade point average of 2.5,
+- 1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.5 - 2.
+Possess a HiSET diploma with a minimum total scaled score of 45 on all five subtests - 3.
+Possess a GED diploma with a minimum total score of 145 on each subject - 4.
+Be a currently enrolled student with a minimum cumulative grade point average of 2.5